Halfway Pond Conservation Area - Plymouth, MA

 West Shore Preserve at Halfway Pond (242.5 acres)

-Wildlands Trust protects more land in Plymouth than in any other town — nearly 1,500 acres.
-The forest that once carpeted the area is increasingly fragmented.
-However, the Halfway Pond Conservation Area still contains important natural areas and is a place of rare tranquility and beauty.
-These five preserves were acquired through the extraordinary planning and leadership of LeBaron R. Briggs, III, and the generosity of his and other local families.
-From pine-barrens to forests of beech and mixed hardwoods, these preserves protect many habitats, supporting a rich variety of plants and animals.
+Halfway Pond Conservation Area contains important natural areas and is a place of rare tranquility and beauty.
+These five preserves were acquired through the extraordinary planning and leadership of LeBaron R. Briggs, III, and the generosity of his and other local families over the course of 19 years.
+From pine-barrens to forests of beech and mixed hardwoods, these preserves protect many habitats and support a variety of plants and animals.

 Just as Henry David Thoreau referred to Walden Pond as the “eye of the world,” Halfway Pond shines as the eye of Plymouth County.
 The pond provides habitat for the federally endangered northern redbelly cooter (formerly known as the Plymouth redbelly turtle), and its shores provide one of the region’s better sites for spotting bald eagles.
 Its exceptional water quality supports six mussel species, including two state-listed rare species.

-Come to this unique conservation area to enjoy its remarkable scenic and spiritual values.
 Walk for a brief time or several hours on an extensive network of interconnecting, well-marked trails.
 Enjoy the scent of swamp azalea, swamp rose, and sweet pepperbush as you canoe Halfway Pond on a July evening.
 Explore woodland swamps and pond shores during crisp fall days when the vegetation glows with brilliant color.
-Snowshoe through open woodlands in winter.
-Search the pine-barrens in spring for unusual wildflowers.
+Snowshoe through open woodlands in winter or search the pine barrens in spring for unusual wildflowers.

-From Gramp’s Loop, follow the Gallows Pond Trail across Mast Road, into the oak-pine forest along the shores of Gallows Pond.
-The trail ends on the Gallows Pond Road and from there one can pick up other trails in the preserves.
+From Gramp’s Loop, follow Gallows Pond Trail across Mast Road, into the oak-pine forest along the shores of Gallows Pond.
 This preserve is characterized by wooded hillsides, dry kettle holes, views of the pond, a three-acre wetland, and some large glacial erratics.
-At the top of a rise above Mast Road, the Whippoorwill Trail branches off making its way through quiet woods and leads to an extensive woodland swamp.
+At the top of a rise above Mast Road, Whippoorwill Trail branches off, making its way through quiet woods and leading to an extensive woodland swamp.
 After the swamp, look for beech trees and white pines in the higher elevations.
-The trees here are older and larger than most in the Conservation Area.
-The Whippoorwill Trail connects with a trail on Conant-Storrow Preserve, where the forest of oak and pitch pine supports plants in the heath family.
+The trees here are older and larger than most in the conservation area.
+Whippoorwill Trail also connects with a trail on Conant-Storrow Preserve, where the forest of oak and pitch pine support plants in the heath family.

-Less common is the forest of beech trees that you’ll pass through on the Big Point Preserve trail above the shores of Halfway Pond.
-On top of a large bluff, at the tip of Big Point, a panoramic view takes in most of the pond, its island, and the forest beyond.
-This is a spectacular place in which to sit and watch the sun go down, casting a golden shadow on the woodlands.
-The Blackmer Hill and Joe Brown Trails offer easy, pleasant walking on old woods roads, creating connections and loops among the other trails.
-Follow the map to explore all of these paths.
+Less common is the forest of beech trees you’ll pass through on Big Point Trail above the shores of Halfway Pond.
+On top of a large bluff at the tip of Big Point, a panoramic view takes in most of the pond, its island and the forest beyond; a spectacular place to sit and watch the sun go down.
+Blackmer Hill Trail and Joe Brown Trail both offer easy, pleasant walking through old woods and create connections and loops with the other trails.